huzheng16/ZhengHuLab/content/project/ComputationalModeling/index.md

   focal_point = "Smart"
 +++

-Cancer is a somatic evolutionary process fueled by genetic or epigenetic mutations in the genome.
-However, our understanding on the principles of cancer genomic evolution through time and space is very limited.
-We develop cutting-edge computational methods to analyze multi-region, longitudinal and/or single-cell genomic data.
+Tumor is a somatic evolutionary process driven by genetic or epigenetic mutations in the genome and Darwinian selection from the tumor microenvironment.
+However, our understanding on the principles of tumor evolution through time and space is very limited.
+We develop cutting-edge evolutionary and computational methods to analyze multi-region, longitudinal and/or single-cell genomic data.
 We also develop agent-based models based on virtual tumor simulation to generate quantitative insights into the evolutionary dynamics of tumor growth and metastasis.
+We are particularly interested in:
+1. How the evolutionary forces (e.g. mutation, drift, selection and spatial structure) interact to  drive intra-tumor heterogeneity (ITH) collectively during the courses of tumor growth, metastasis and treatment?
+2. When and how metastasis occurs during the growth of primary tumor and how to predict and prevent metastatic progression?
+3. How does treatment shape tumor evolutionary trajectories?